 Besides, while the surface is overly crowded with parking spaces, the underground world is just as congested.
 With underground storage vaults built in the 19th century, steam tunnels, water pipes, electricity lines, and subway trains, it is difficult to find space to build underground parking.

-Is there more underground parking than we realise?
+Is there more underground parking in America than we realize?

 In areas like New York, underground parking is still quite abundant, but it is usually owned by large corporations who only offer it to their employees.
 Other underground parking garages are expensive, usually charging by the hour.
 People prefer to save money and just look for a free on-the-road parking lot itself.